pieterhelsen/chiadisk/README.md

 Make sure to fill in the `device`, `mount`, `clear` and `format` columns.
 I also recommend testing the tool first with a single line.

-Save the file.
+Now save the file and move to the next step.

+### Update Config

 Now make a copy of the `config-example.yaml`

 ```
 $ cp config-example.yaml config.yaml